|Early Spring Date:||April 27||Late Spring Date:||May 25|

-Eastern Kingbirds are common spring migrants in the Washington metro area.
+Spring: Eastern Kingbirds are common spring migrants in the Washington metro area.
 They breed in the area, but they are infrequently seen at Monticello Park.
-You can see nesting kingbirds at various places along the Potomac River, including Belle Haven and Theodore Roosevelt Island.
+They nest at various places along the Potomac River, including Belle Haven and Theodore Roosevelt Island.

 Where to See Them in the Park

 Eastern Kingbirds prefer woodland clearings, often near water, and Monticello does not offer that habitat.
 There is no best place to look for them in the park.

 Eastern Kingbirds have a gray back, white underparts, and a prominent white band at the end of their tail.
 They have a small reddish-orange patch on their crown, which is usually concealed.
 Both the male and the female have concealed crowns, and their plumage is similar.